To Import Data from a Local File to a Table

 • Insert All Records: To add all rows from the file to the table.

-Attention: If you select this option, you may get duplicated rows because the system won't check for duplicates when importing rows from the file.
+Attention: If you select this option, the resulting table may have duplicated rows because the system does not check for duplicates when it is importing rows from the file.

 4. Click OK.

-6. To import a CSV file, do the following in the Common Settings dialog box:
+6. If you are importing a CSV file, do the following in the Common Settings dialog box:

 1. If an atypical separator character is used in the uploaded file, specify it in the Separator Chars box.